susiemartin/G6PD_deficiency/README.md

 # Undiagnosed G6PD deficiency in Black and Asian individuals is prevalent and contributes to health inequalities in type 2 diabetes diagnosis and complications

-This repository contains the electronic health record (EHR) code lists, R scripts and PLINK commands required for analysis for Martin et al. (2025)[^1], as well as model diagnostic plots for the linear regression models detailed in the **Supplementary Appendix**.
+This repository contains the electronic health record (EHR) code lists, R scripts and PLINK commands required for analysis for Martin et al. (2025)[^1], as well as model diagnostic plots for the linear regression models detailed in the **Supplemental Material**.

 [^1]: Martin, S, Samuel, M, Stow, D, Ridsdale, AM, Chen, J, Young, KG, Green, HD, Genes & Health Research Team, Hattersley, AT, L’Esperance, V, McKinley, TJ, Finer, S, Barroso, I. Undiagnosed G6PD deficiency in Black and Asian individuals is prevalent and contributes to health inequalities in type 2 diabetes diagnosis and complications.
 Diabetes Care, (in-press), 2025.